 It should be noted that the machine is not motor-driven,

-but that is is completely operated by means of electrical solenoids.
+but that it is completely operated by means of electrical solenoids.

-As a result, the machine only makes noise when a key is pressed,
+As a result, the machine only makes noise when a key is softly pressed.

 It is unknown at present how many H29 machines were bought

 by the Hungarians.
-According to Dr. Ravasz at the Museum,
+According to the museum historian,

 the Hungarian Army had three machines in their inventory at one time.

-Each machine was marked with a large number, with the
+Each machine was marked with a painted number, with the

-This has yet to be confirmed and no supporting documents
+This has yet to be confirmed, as no supporting documents

 have been found to date.